 Roy Romer, Superintendent of Schools.
 Roy Romer was named the 45th Superintendent of Schools of the District by the Board on June 6, 2000.
 His current contract terminates in June 2007.
-In February 2006, Superintendent Romer announced that he desires to resign from his position before the end of his contract, but will remain in his position until a successor is named.
-The Board is in the process of selecting a successor Superintendent.
+In February 2006, Superintendent Romer announced that he desires to resign from his position before the end of his contract, but will remain in his position until a successor is chosen.
+On October 13, 2006, a successor Superintendent was chosen, Admiral David L. Brewer III, and the Board is currently in contract negotiations with Admiral Brewer.

 Superintendent Romer's top priorities at the District have been the improvement of math and reading scores in the elementary grades and secondary schools.
 Other priorities of Superintendent Romer include the construction of new schools to relieve overcrowding, as well as the development of small learning communities at new schools and in existing large high school complexes.